 a.
 Change Requests.
 Hanover shall provide the Services requested by Enron either orally or in writing from time to time to make changes in the operation of the Equipment ("Change Requests"), including, without limitation, station set point changes, starting up the Equipment, shutting down the Equipment, and response to station alarms or to abnormal conditions.
 There shall be no limit to the number of Change Requests which may be made by Enron hereunder; provided, upon request by Hanover, Enron shall prioritize the then outstanding Change Requests.
 Hanover shall provide Enron written notice of the name and at least two contact numbers of the designated representative(s) of Hanover for each scheduled location to receive Change Requests, and furnish to Enron written notice of any change thereto (each, an "On-call Representative").
-Hanover shall endeavor to achieve a response time to Change Requests of 30 minutes from the time Hanover's On-call Representative receives the Change Request to compliance therewith (the "Response Period"); provided, Hanover shall meet a response time not to exceed 60 minutes.
+Hanover shall endeavor to achieve a response time to Change Requests of 30 minutes from the time Hanover's On-call Representative receives the Change Request to compliance therewith (the "Response Period"); provided, Hanover shall meet a response time not to exceed 4 hours.
 Within the Response Period Hanover shall provide Enron a telephonic confirmation of compliance, or if compliance has not then been achieved, the detailed reasons therefor.

 b.
 Equipment Failure.
-In the event of mechanical failure of the Equipment, oral or written notification shall be given by Hanover to Enron's Gas Control Group within two hours of such failure, together with detailed information regarding the extent of necessary repairs and the time required to effectuate the repairs to the failed Equipment.
+In the event of mechanical failure of the Equipment, oral or written notification shall be given by Hanover to Enron's Gas Control Group within two hours of diagnosis of such failure, together with detailed information regarding the extent of necessary repairs and the time required to effectuate the repairs to the failed Equipment.
 Enron shall advise Hanover if it deems the repairs to be critical, in which instances Hanover shall expedite all such repairs.

 V. FUEL GAS DETERMINATION